CEYA-Inc/Project_Management_Software/README.md

 ## Project Vision:

-> Have a developed team management system, which runs functional as our only operating system for our entire HR Collective. .
+> Have a developed team management system, which runs functional as our only operating system for our entire HR Collective.

 ## Scope Of Project:

 >Replace our patchwork of cloud applications, legacy tools, and paper-based processes with one operating system for our entire HR Collective.

 # Get Started

+>[Figma link](https://www.figma.com/file/Gf3vM0QdblQgU6bHsTWgYT/Ceya-Studio-Management-Studio?node-id=0%3A1) to the designs files

 If it is your first time cloning this project to your local machine